-The "Planning Process" for environmental data collection activities is based on the elements of "Systematic Planning" listed in the EPA Environmental Information Quality Procedure (CIO 2105-P01.1).
+The Planning Process for environmental data collection activities is based on the elements of Systematic Planning listed in the EPA Environmental Information Quality Policy and Procedure (EPA 2023a and EPA 2023b).
 The Planning Process identifies and describes the process for the participation of the customers and suppliers that are involved with the study as well as project goals and objectives.
-The project team, through the Planning Process, identifies and prioritizes the questions that the project will be designed to answer and the decisions that can be made as a result of the project.
+The Project Manager(s), through the Planning Process, identifies and prioritizes the questions that the project will be designed to answer and the decisions that can be made as a result of the project.
 It identifies the type and quantity of data needed and how the data will be used to support the project DQOs.
 The Planning Process also identifies specification of needed QA and QC activities to assess the project DQIs and describes how the acquired information will be analyzed, evaluated, and assessed against its intended use and the quality performance criteria.

 The earlier in the data collection process that the Planning Process is applied, the better.
 Ideally, the Planning Process should be used as a work plan is being developed.
-If a work plan is already in place, or if the project is directed by other documents, then the project will still be planned according to this planning process.
+If a work plan is already in place, or if the project is directed by other documents, then the project will still be planned according to the Planning Process.
+For the SWQB, the Planning Process for environmental data collection activities are documented in project planning documents such as the QAPPs, Work Plans, FSPs or Sampling and Analysis Plans ("SAPs").